 Recently he started a new project on the various manifestations of Salafism in Africa.
 The project examines if and how the weak states of the Sahel regulate and manage Islamic activity.
-A summary of the research project can be found here.
-He recently published some initial findings from the Republic of Niger in African Affairs.
-Currently he is working on a number of additional articles.
-For this project he received generous support from the Gerda Henkel Foundation.
+For more information, explore the summary of the research project.
+He recently published some initial findings from the Republic of Niger in African Affairs Currently, he is working on a number of additional articles.
+For this project, he received generous support from the Gerda Henkel Foundation.

-You can view Sebastian Elischer’s most recent work on Informal Institutions and State Management of Religious Activity in the Sahel here.
+Explore Sebastian Elischer’s most recent work on Informal Institutions and State Management of Religious Activity in the Sahel.

 Sebastian Elischer regularly contributes to public debates on Africa.
 His most recent commentaries appeared in Foreign Affairs and the Monkey Cage.
 He is also a co-editor of the Africa Yearbook.
 Further details are available in his CV.